tompis/casual/middleware/examples/simple-chat-protobuffer/readme.md

 ## Instructions

+Download and compile protobuffers from [Google protobuf](https://github.com/google/protobuf/blob/master/src/README.md "Google protobuf README")

-First you will have to compile and install casual.
+Then you will have to compile and install casual.

 Using the same environment you can build and install this application by
  $ casual-make install

 If you have used the example environment cd to the installation directory